 3020 Tom Perera, K2DCY's Amateur Radio Station Circa 1954: (24KB)

 Receiver is Collins 75A3.
 Transmitter is homemade 100 watt (in background).
+Keys are a J-38, a Vibroplex bug and a Mon-Key electronic keyer.
 Two meter transceiver is a Gonset Communicator I "Gooney-Box".

 3040 Tom Perera, K2DCY's Amateur Radio Station Circa 1955: (23KB)

-Receivers are Hallicrafters DD-1 Dual Diversity, Collins 75A3, and National NC-183.
-Transmitters are Johnson Ranger and homemade 1000 watt 813 amplifier.
+Receivers are Hallicrafters DD-1 Dual Diversity, Collins 75A3, and National NC-183 with panadapter and oscilloscope.
+Transmitters are Johnson Ranger driving a homemade 1000 watt p-p 813 AM/CW amplifier.
+Keys are a Vibroplex bug, Eldico electronic keyer and Mon-Key electronic keyer.
 Two meter transceiver is a Gonset Communicator I "Gooney-Box".

 3060 Tom Perera, K2DCY's Amateur Radio Station Circa 1969: (19KB)